johri-lab/UltimateSecurityCam/README.md

 We take a snapshot of the room , lets call this `base.jpg`.
 Now , the code continuously scan the current frame and subtract it from `base.jpg`.
 If the difference is more than a threshold , we'll consider a breach happening.

+### Features
+- Detects any kind of unwanted movements or disturbances in the surroundings.
+- Capable of differentiaing day and night or darkness in the surroundings.

 ---
 ## Step by step guide